You just had a baby! Yay!

 The baby blues have been described as short term sadness or mood swings days after having a new baby.
 Not necessarily towards your new baby, just….. sadness overall.

-The American Pregnancy Association has found that 70-80% of new mama’s experience the baby blues!
+The American Pregnancy Association has found that 70-80% of mama’s experience the baby blues!

 What Causes the Baby Blues?

-The blues have come down to mainly hormone changes although there are extreme physical and emotional changes that come about after having a baby, that all play a role.
+The blues have come down to mainly hormone changes, although there are extreme physical and emotional changes that come about after having a baby, that all play a role as well.

-Your hormone, estrogen, drops nearly 100 fold in the first three days after giving birth.
-Your breasts become engorged as your new milk is coming in, throwing your hormones in a frenzy and your body is exhausted from labor and delivery.
+One major hormone, estrogen, drops nearly 100 fold in the first three days after giving birth.
+Then you experience your breasts become engorged as your new milk is coming in, throwing your hormones in a frenzy as well.
+And to top it off, your body is exhausted from labor and delivery!

 And that’s not all!

-Emotionally, the thoughts of keeping your baby safe and well, adjusting to a new routine and now the thoughts of Mama-hood for the rest of your life.
+Emotionally, the thoughts of keeping your baby safe and well, adjusting to a new routine, producing enough breast milk and let’s not forget, thoughts of Mama-hood for the rest of your life.

-Each of these can be daunting, but put them together and it can become extremely overwhelming.
+Each of these thoughts can be daunting by themselves, but put them together and it can become extremely overwhelming to some.

 How long do the baby blues last?

-If you notice you are still having these sad feelings after two weeks or if they have developed into more, this could be PPD (Post Partum Depression).
+If you notice you are still having these sad feelings after two weeks or if you’ve noticed that they have developed into deeper feelings, this could be PPD (Post Partum Depression).